-Since the acquisition of the Red Root Preserve by the Conservation Collier program on August 25, 2006, the most problematic exotic, invasive plant species and continue to be melaleuca (Melaleuca quinquenervia), Ceasar's weed, and earleaf acacia (Acacia auriculiformis).
-The control/removal of invasive, exotic species are discussed in detail in section 4 of this document.
+Since the acquisition of the Red Root Preserve by the Conservation Collier program on August 25, 2006, the most problematic exotic, invasive plant species were and continue to be Caesar's weed and earleaf acacia (Acacia auriculiformis).
+The control and removal of invasive, exotic species are discussed in detail in section 4 of this document.